vvcb/paesoe-test/_posts/2016-09-05-ieso-performance-report.md

 ---
 layout: post
 title: The Clinical Performance of Emergency Surgical Officers in Southern Ethiopia
+tags: news
+comments: true
 ---

 ##### Background
-Serious shortage of gynecologists and surgeons for several decades leading to a threeyear masters level training was initiated in 2009.
+Serious shortage of gynecologists and surgeons for several decades leading to a three year masters level training was initiated in 2009.
 However, systematic analysis was not done to assess the graduates’ performance.
 The purpose of this study was to assess improvement in access to emergency surgical and obstetrical care services.